PetrHer/heritage/README.md

 1. Open a web browser and navigate to https://herytage.onrender.com.

-2 .Select a list from the navigation bar and then chose person.
+2. Select a list from the navigation bar and then chose person.

 3. Genealogy in navigation bar leads to genealogy tree of chosen person and detail to more information.